-For unmarried parents involved in a custody dispute, options for the custody decision are largely the same as those for divorcing couples -- child custody and visitation will be resolved either through agreement between the child's parents, or by a family court judge's decision.
-But, unlike divorcing couples, unmarried parents will not need to resolve any potentially complicated (and contentious) divorce-related issues such as division of property and payment of spousal support.
+For unmarried parents involved in a custody dispute, options for the custody decision are largely the same as those for divorcing couples -- child custody and visitation will be resolved either through an agreement between the child's parents or by a family court judge's decision.
+But unlike divorcing couples, unmarried parents will not need to resolve any potentially complicated (and contentious) divorce-related issues, such as the division of property and payment of spousal support.

 Grandparents' Rights to Visitation

 In addition to seeking custody of children in some situations, grandparents may also wish to enforce their right to visitation with their grandchildren if that right is being interfered with by the child's parent(s), i.e., after a divorce or separation.
 All 50 states and the District of Columbia have some variation of a law protecting grandparents' right to visitation with their grandchildren.

 Determining Custody and Visitation Without Divorce?
 Call an Attorney

 Custody disputes can be highly emotional and procedurally complicated.
 The assistance of a qualified attorney can help ensure that you obtain the custody and visitation terms you are seeking.